 Lupine Skelly: Right.
 There’s a theme of how that plays out for timing and brand loyalty.
 We had 63% expecting stockouts for back-to-school products.
-That’s pretty high, but last year, we also had a lot of concern around this, and we saw that change the timing behavior.
+That’s pretty high, but last year, we also had a lot of concern around this and we saw that change the timing behaviour.
 People planned to shop heavily before July last year because of it.
 What I think is going on now though is that we’ve kind of figured out how to navigate supply chain issues.
 We know that we’re not going to get things delivered to our door in two days anymore.
 We’ve been retrained to wait several days or a week.
-This year, we saw that 53% of planned spending is going to occur by the end of July, and that’s down from 59% last year.
+This year, we saw that 53% of planned spending is going to occur by the end of July and that’s down from 59% last year.
 But still, it’s earlier than what we saw in 2020.
-So, it’s normalizing again, I think, because we’re navigating those supply chain issues.
+So, it’s normalising again, I think, because we’re navigating those supply chain issues.

 The other thing is just the nature of back to school.
 It’s parents trying to check things off the list.
 When we talk about brand loyalty, that falls off really quick when you’re just trying to get these items in the backpack.
 We had 77% say that they will switch to a different brand if their preferred brand is not in stock or if it’s too expensive.